 Top of the page

-Whatever the cause of your child's irritated eyes, it is important to work with your doctor to find ways to help your child's eyes feel better.
-Home treatment can relieve the symptoms of many minor eye problems.
+You can work with your doctor to find ways to help your child's eyes feel better.
+Home treatment often helps.

 Follow-up care is a key part of your child's treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse call line if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.

 Call your doctor or nurse call line now or seek immediate medical care if:

 Watch closely for changes in your child's health, and be sure to contact your doctor or nurse call line if:

 Go to https://www.healthwise.net/patientEd